OSC/Open-OnDemand/README.md

 * Node.js 0.10
 * Git 1.9

 In this tutorial scl (RedHat Software Collections) packages happen to be installed at `/opt/rh`.
 This tutorial is also done from an account that has sudo access but is not root.

-Enable the SCL location to pull rpms from:
+Enable the RHSCL repository.
+Note that you may also need to enable the Optional channel and attach a subscription providing access to RHSCL to be able to use the repository.

 ```
 sudo subscription-manager repos --enable=rhel-server-rhscl-6-rpms